RaeezAhmedMoosa/udacity-sql-udiddit/README.md

 this repo.

 ## Project Information
-This project focuses on Database Management Systems,specifically on relational databases.
+This project focuses on Database Management Systems, specifically on relational databases.
 You assume the role of a data engineer with 3 tasks to be fulfilled.
 As a data engineer, you are required to build the supporting data structures for **udiddit**, a social news aggregation site which is very similar to _reddit_.

 **udiddit** has registered users, and these users can post content (be it external